uveic/learning-rust/README.md

 # My journey learning Rust

-I am going to leave here code, notes, commands and other stuff I find useful or interesting while learning Rust.
+Code, notes, commands and other stuff I find useful or interesting while learning Rust.
+Mainly stuff I find I might want to come back to it in the future.
+In no specific order.
+It might change over time.

 ### Useful commands: